Ignition

 Resources are the building blocks of Ignition recipes.
 Each resource manages a specific aspect of server state.

-The five resources
+The six resources

 ResourcePurposeNature